About Leadfeeder Form Tracking

 The tracker will never track sensitive information such as credit card details or passwords.

 Leadfeeder identifies the input fields present across all forms on your website.
+The name of the input fields (left column above) is taken from the name of the input field of your website's source code.
 These input fields can be configured to track or use them within Leadfeeder.

 Configuring input fields is helpful because the same input field could be used in several different forms across the website.
 If you configure the input field, it works globally for all forms that have the specific input field.